acl-org/aclrollingreview/acguidelines.md

 **Can I use AI assistants for summarizing the reviews and discussions?** Meta-reviews, discussions and reviews are confidential materials, and as such, per [ACL publication ethics policy](https://www.aclweb.org/adminwiki/index.php/ACL_Policy_on_Publication_Ethics#Guidelines_for_Generative_Assistance_in_Authorship) they **should not be submitted to non-privacy-preserving third-party services** (i.e. those that may store and/or use input user data for third-party services).
 The use of privacy-preserving tools is also governed by that policy: it is permissible for language/input assistance, but you are fully responsible for the content.
 If you end up providing a certain recommendation because the automated summary simply missed a key aspect of reviews or author response (within the recommended discussion length), that will be your responsibility.

-## 🆕 Outstanding reviews and poor reviews
+## 🆕 Outstanding reviews and unacceptable reviews {#review-flagging}

+### Reporting great/unacceptable reviews through the meta-review form {#metareview-form-flagging}

+The meta-review form contains the following text fields, where you can list the forum IDs of the great/poor reviewers.

-**Outstanding reviewers.** If some reviewers in your batch went beyond expectations, please list them.
+**Great reviewers.** If some reviewers in your batch went beyond expectations, please list them.
 Here is a non-exhaustive list of the kinds of service that we would like to encourage:

 * *rigorous reviewers*, e.g. when the reviewer examines the provided code, data, or references, and reports hard-to-spot issues, or invests significant effort into learning a new technique to perform a better review
 * *emergency reviewers*, done on short notice but with very high-quality